bruce80203/CreatePassWord/README.md

 # CreatePassWord
-CreatePassWord is a java project to create random password
+CreatePassWord is intended to create a random password based upon user input Can be run with arguments or not syntax after compile: java CreatePassword <total characters> <# of numerical characters> <number of special chars>